NextCenturyCorporation/AIDA-Interchange-Format/docker/batch-init/README.md

 crontab -e
 ```

 Once the crontab editor has opened, add the following line and save.
-You will need to replace `<your-path>` with the the full path to the `run-scheduler.sh` script on your machine.
+You will need to replace `<your-path>` with the full path to the `run-scheduler.sh` script on your machine.
 By default, the log of the cron job will be placed in `/tmp/run-scheduler.log`.
 You can update this path to write the logs to any valid path on your machine.

 Cron is driven by a time specification denoted by the five `*` at the beginning of the command.
 To specify a time when you would like your `run-scheduler.sh` script to be executed you will need to modify this command.
 More information on this specification can be found on the [Cron](https://en.wikipedia.org/wiki/Cron) wiki.